-^{1.} In December 2017, the group announced the sale of its M ature Savings business to Swiss Re.
+1. In December 2017, the group announced the sale of its Mature Savings business to Swiss Re.
 The sale is subject to regulatory approval and the Part VII transfer is expected to complete in 2019.
+Since the announcement the group has entered into a risk transfer agreement with ReAssure Limited (a subsidiary of Swiss Re).
+Until the Part VII transfer is completed the insurance risks are effectively transferred to ReAssure Limited by this agreement.